JasleenKaur2000/ALFREDTASK/README.md

 To run the project follow the steps ahead.\
 1.Fork the repository from the top left corner\
-2.Pull the code on your local drive\
+2.Clone the repo on your local drive\
 3.In the terminal or console , run "npm run start" and explore the features\